Coding is the core of what most developers do and as an activity requires sufficient levels of concentration to be performed effectively.

 Instead of relying on will power that we know is likely to fail us, start being intentional about keeping away from predictable distractions like our phones and other gadgets that are dangerous at taking away our ability to remain focused while coding.

-Also consider using applications that block internet activity or social media websites on your phone during your sessions.
+Some simple changes can be to put your phone on silent mode or in an entirely different room during your coding sessions.
+Also consider using apps that block internet activity or social media websites on your phone during certain times.

 3. Decide your to-do before the session begins